benabel/remark-fenced-divs/readme.md

 From pandoc reference: <https://pandoc.org/MANUAL.html#extension-fenced_divs>

 *   [x] A Div starts with a fence containing at least three consecutive colons
+*   [x] A Div must start at the beginning of a line: it musn't be indented.
 *   [ ] plus some attributes.
 *   [ ] The attributes may optionally be followed by another string of consecutive colons.
 *   [ ] The attribute syntax is exactly as in fenced code